What is a ‘perspective’?

 • Open with 1-3 sentences providing context about the person being featured.
 This part of the page should be stylised in a grey box at the top of the post.

 • Add the author’s name to the byline in the post settings.
 If the post uses the essay style, then the byline will be the featured person’s name.
+If the post uses the interview or collection style, then it should be the person coordinating the production of the page.

 If you are using an interview format…